 If you cannot see 400 feet ahead, it means you may not be driving safely at 50 mph.
 If you cannot see 200 feet ahead, you may not be driving safely at 30 mph.
 By the time you see an object in your path, it may be too late to stop without hitting it.

-Here are some things that limit how well you can see and tips you can follow to be a safer driver.
+Tips you can follow to be a safer driver